leviosa42/kanagawa-mini.vim/README.md

 A minimal color scheme ported from [rebelot/kanagawa.nvim] for Vim.

-This color scheme defines only the highlight groups described in :h highlight-groups and :h group-names.
+This color scheme defines only the highlight groups described in `:h highlight-groups` and `:h group-name`.

 ## Installation